Make a Disclosure to Tulane Now

 Tips for Responding to a Disclosure

-• Finally, be sure to take care of yourself.
+- Finally, be sure to take care of yourself.
 Providing support to someone who has been a victim of sexual harassment or violence can bring up a lot of difficult emotions for you.
-Most of the resources listed on the All In website, such as Case Management and Victim Support Services and the Counseling Center, offer support and services to all students, and resources like the EAP offer support to all employees.
+Most of the resources listed on the All In website, such as Case Management and Victim Support Services and Counseling and Psychiatric Services (CAPS), offer support and services to all students, and resources like the EAP offer support to all employees.

 How do I tell a student about my Care Connection obligation?